Bay (horse): Genetics

 The bay color is created with two colors of melanin pigment, the black eumelanin, which gives the black color of the mane, tail, and lower legs, and the "red" pheomelanin, which gives the body its red-brown color.
 Unlike the point coloration of Siamese cats and Himalayan rabbits, the points on horses are not produced by an albinism gene.
 Instead, two genes called extension and agouti interact to create this pattern.

 At agouti, the dominant, ancestral A allele limits the location of black pigment to the points, seen in the bay color.
 The recessive a allele allows black pigment to cover the whole body, resulting in a fully black horse.

 At extension, horses with the dominant, ancestral E allele are able to produce either red or black pigment, and depending on agouti genotype horses with E can be bay or black.
 The recessive e alleles replaces all black pigment in the coat with red, creating a solid red chestnut coat regardless of agouti genotype.
 To be bay, a horse must have at least one E at extension and at least one A at agouti.

 The extent to which a bay passes on its color varies.
 Two bay horses heterozygous for E (Ee x Ee) have a 25% statistical probability to produce a chestnut.
 Similarly, bay horses heterozygous for A (Aa x Aa) may produce a black foal.

 Because chestnut's e at extension is recessive to bay's E, two chestnut horses can never have a bay foal.
 Likewise, because black's a at agouti is recessive, two black horses cannot have a bay foal either.
-However, it's possible for a chestnut horse and a black horse to produce a bay foal, if the chestnut horse is AA or Aa at agouti.
+However, it is possible for a chestnut horse and a black horse to produce a bay foal, if the chestnut horse is AA or Aa at agouti.
 The foal can inherit the A allele from its chestnut parent and the E allele from its black parent, resulting in a bay color.

 The genetics behind the different shades of bay are still under investigation.
 A genome wide association study identified a region of equine chromosome 22 that appears to correlate with the extent of black pigment on bay horses.
 This region includes the 5' end of the agouti gene as well as another gene called RALY, both known to affect coat color in other species.
 Further research is needed to pinpoint the causative mutation.